nisanth-mitta/projects-portfolio/projects-portfolio.md

 • Created ML models for identifying ICD/HCC/CPT medical codes from unstructured text.
 • Developed predictive models that identify medical sections like lab reports and financial reports.
 • Worked on exposing internal business logic as APIs using API Gateways.
 The business logic is uploaded and run on PCF.
-• Worked with NLTK, Sklearn, numpy, Pytorch and Pivotal Cloud Foundry.

 **XIAOMI - CHATBOT | .net, Google Dialogflow, Python**
 Chatbot to help the user place, track, return or cancel orders from the chat and to answer user queries related to logistics and other device recommendations.